Szomti/BetterShutdown/README.md

 ## Planned:
 - List of types of shutdown to choose from
-- Schedule shutdown but soft version (won't force every app to close)
+- Schedule shutdown but soft version (won't force every process to close)

 and more